 - Unit 1: Online Teaching Certification – methods, best practices, and course planning

 - Unit 2: Online Course Development Certification – course design and production of learning modules, activities, and assessment

-- Assistance for distance learning students with registration and withdrawal from distance learning courses
+- Assistance for distance education students with registration and withdrawal from distance education courses

 To inquire about establishing a distance education program, or teaching, developing or enhancing an online course, or to register for Online Teaching and Course Development Certification courses, contact Gwen Godard (email@example.com or (336) 285-3810).

-For assistance with registering or withdrawing from distance learning courses, contact Trevor Taylor (email@example.com or (336) 285-3811).
+For assistance with registering or withdrawing from distance education courses, contact Trevor Taylor (firstname.lastname@example.org or (336) 285-3811).